I sat outside of his recently slammed door, head held in shame, sobbing, “I’m sorry. I’m so sorry.”

 Moving Forward in Humility

 So yeah, the problem isn’t my rambunctious kids—it’s me trying to raise them without a Love-centered heart.

 We can’t parent effectively in our own strength.
 And why would we want to when we have access to God’s power?

 So we pray and journal and read God’s Word.
 We seek wisdom from Christian mothers who have gone before us.
 We ask trusted friends to pray and keep us accountable, and then we rest.

 Yes, rest.
 We don’t strive.
 We don’t step ahead.
 We don’t plan one hundred ways to be a better mom.
-We rest in His truth.
+We rest in Divine truth.
 We take it slow.
 We are gentle with ourselves and our family.